 their governance and culture, and to communicate how their conduct demonstrates high standards of governance and culture

-their systems and controls, and to communicate how they support, as a minimum, a culture of compliance with regulatory obligations, and also meet the principles of good conduct
+their systems and controls, and to communicate how they support a culture that meets the principles of good conduct

-the potential for misconduct, including market misconduct, and to communicate how they will identify, evaluate
+the potential for misconduct, and to communicate how they will identify, evaluate

 and address these risks.

 This guide should not be seen as a checklist or manual.
 It is principles-based guidance about how we view conduct.
 It underpins how we think about licensing (and re-licensing), supervision, monitoring, and enforcement.
 It affects, for example, how we consider customer complaints and view customer outcomes.
 We have included questions to indicate what we will be looking for and asking about.

+It is important to note that this guide does not create new or replace existing legal obligations or set out our interpretation of specific legislative obligations, but rather it supports our view of how market participants behave when discharging legal obligations owed to customers.
+We recognise that obligations owed to retail customers may be different than those owed to wholesale customers.
+Likewise, we recognise that product providers have different obligations than those providing financial adviser services.
 We hope providers find this guide useful when considering what they do and how they do it — particularly directors and senior managers who are not yet fully confident they can demonstrate good conduct.

 Why we talk about customers